 This PowerPoint slideshow from the DataPost series outlines the components of GDP and places these components within the context of recent values published by the U.S. Bureau of Economic Analysis.

-This resource contains charts outlining current economic conditions.
+This resource contains a calendar with links to charts outlining current economic conditions.
 Charts include those in economic growth and output, employment, health sector indicators, household credit conditions, inflation, leading indicators, monetary conditions, and U.S. trade.